-Content marketing for manufacturers is a niche marketing sector.
+Content within digital marketing for manufacturing is a niche marketing sector.
 However, content marketing is one of the most effective ways to grow your business in today’s information-hungry market.

 To stay relevant and competitive, content marketers need to know what strategies work best for their niche.
 Manufacturers can help solve problems by providing content that informs, inspires and helps potential customers through the purchase journey.